tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 So this one I can detect right?
 Eh...no. <br />
 This is again just enumeration using a valid cross-tenant search feature.
-If we look at _OfficeActivity_ or _SigninLogs_ or yet _NonInterractiveSigninLogs_, there is no trace of such enumeration.
-Remember, there is no sign-in attempts yet. <br />
+If we look at _UAL_ or _sign-in logs_ or yet _non-interractive sign-in Logs_, there is no trace of such enumeration.
+Remember, there is no sign-in attempt yet. <br />
 One could argue for the possibility to log cross-tenant Teams searches in the [Unified Audit Logs (UAL)](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-log-enable-disable?view=o365-worldwide), but imagine the number of logs it could generate, for little value at the end.

 ### Enumeration using Logins